Flygod (album)

 Flygod (stylized in all caps) is the debut studio album by American rapper Westside Gunn.
 It was released on March 11, 2016, by Griselda Records and distributed through EMPIRE.
 The album features production from Daringer, Statik Selektah, Roc Marciano, Apollo Brown, Camouflage Monk, The Alchemist and Tha God Fahim.
-The album includes guest appearances from Conway the Machine, Keisha Plum, Benny The Butcher, Your Old Droog, Meyhem Lauren, Danny Brown, DJ Q-Bert, Mach-Hommy, Roc Marciano, Skyzoo, Billie Essco, Action Bronson, & AA Rashid.
+The album includes guest appearances from Conway the Machine, Keisha Plum, Benny The Butcher, Your Old Droog, Meyhem Lauren, Danny Brown, DJ Q-Bert, Mach-Hommy, Roc Marciano, Skyzoo, Billie Essco, Action Bronson, and AA Rashid.
 The album was re-released on all digital streaming platforms on December 25, 2020.

 Reception

-Flygod was placed at #176 on Rolling Stone's 200 Greatest Hip-Hop Albums of All Time list on June 7, 2022.
+Flygod was placed at #176 on Rolling Stones 200 Greatest Hip-Hop Albums of All Time list on June 7, 2022.